-We see in Tables V-VI that both run time and number of iterations increase slowly with the number of cores (as we go down the columns).
-The dropping version demonstrates a smooth and predictable behavior, while the probing version has sudden jumps in number of iterations and time.
-We conjecture that this is because the preconditioner is sensitive to the probing pattern.
-For the dropping version, the 12x2 configuration with 12 MPI processes and 2 threads per node is consistently the best.
+dropping version demonstrates a smooth and predictable behavior, while the probing version has sudden jumps in number of iterations and time.
+We speculate that this is because the preconditioner is sensitive to the probing pattern.
+For the dropping version, the 12x2 configuration with 12 MPI threads per node is consistently the best.

-Our 3D test problem is a finite element discretization of an elliptic PDE on the unstructured grid show in Figure 4.
-The weak scaling results for this problem are shown in Table VII.
+Our 3D test problem is a finite element discretization of an elliptic PDE on the unstructured grid show in Figure 4).
+The weak scaling results for this problem are shown in Table 7.
 We observe that going from 1 to 8 nodes, the number of iterations roughly doubles while the run time roughly triples.
 Although worse than the perfect scaling that multigrid methods may be able to achieve, this is much better than the $O(n^2)$ operations scaling by general sparse direct solvers.
-ShyLU's typical usage as a subdomain solver also places more emphasis on strong scaling than weak scaling, as the problem size per node is not growing as fast as the node concurrency.
-We conclude that ShyLU is a good subdomain solver for problems of moderate size and scales quite well up to 384 cores.
+ShyLU's typical usage as a subdomain solver also places more emphasis on strong scaling, as the problem size per node is not growing as fast as the node concurrency, than weak scaling.
+We conclude that ShyLU is a good solver for problems of moderate size and scales quite well up to 192 cores.

-VII.
-FUTURE WORK
+6. FUTURE WORK

 We plan several improvements in ShyLU.
 Many of these deal with combinatorial issues in the solver algorithm.
-First, we intend to extend the code to handle structurally nonsymmetric problems with unsymmetric permutations.
-We can use the hypergraph partitioning and permutation to singly bordered block form as shown in Figure 1.
-However, this requires a multithreaded direct solver that can handle rectangular blocks.
+First, we intend to extend the code to handle structurally nonsymmetric problems.
+A simple solution is to partition and reorder based on the symmetrized matrix $A + A^T$ .
+This should work well for almost-symmetric problems but is not a good solution for highly nonsymmetric systems.
+Instead, we plan to hypergraph partitioning and permutation to singly bordered block form as shown in Figure 1.
+This requires us to find an efficient way to deal with rectangular blocks, for example, by using sparse LU with partial pivoting.

 Second, we wish to study the trade-off between load imbalance in the diagonal blocks and the size of the Schur complement.
 By allowing more imbalance in the diagonal blocks, the partitioner can usually find a smaller block border.
-We can also incorporate a coarse solve to improve the scalability even better.
+Smaller border implies both less communication and a smaller Schur complement to solve.

-We have also observed that the load balance in the system for the inner solve ( $S$ ) may be poor even though the load balance for the outer problem ( $A$ ) is good.
-Furthermore, it is not sufficient to balance the interior vertices in our partitioning, but ShyLU would require the boundary vertices to be balanced as well as that corresponds to the number of triangular solves and matrix vector multiplies while constructing the Schur complement.
+Third, we have observed that the load balance in the system for the inner solve ( $S$ ) may be poor even though the load balance for the outer problem ( $A$ ) is good.
 We believe this issue poses a partitioning problem with multiple constraints and objectives, and cannot be adequately handled using standard partitioning models.